InterDigitalInc/AdvantEDGE/docs/usage/usage-gui-overview.md

 ## Home
 The Home view provides basic platform information and useful links for further learning & help.

-> For public platform deployments, this is the only visible view when a user is not signed in.
+_**NOTE:** For public platform deployments, this is the only visible view when a user is not signed in._

 ----
 ## Configuration